 The noteboard

-Shared memory is passive.
-Agents write, others read.
-The noteboard is more direct.
-An agent can leave a structured note for a specific agent or broadcast to whoever picks up the next task.
+Shared memory is passive by design.
+Agents write to it and others pick it up when they make their next request.
+The noteboard is more intentional.
+An agent can leave a structured note for a specific agent, or broadcast to whoever picks up the next task.

 POST /mesh/notes